Oil, Rust and Global Crises. Ten Years On…

 Warming weather in Brisbane now means three or four chilly weekends instead of eight cool weeks.
 Cold-loving crops, like potatoes, watercress, cauliflower and broad beans, have become pretty unreliable and unproductive.
 In their place I have kaffir limes and eggplant all year round, not just in the warm seasons.
 I can ripen tropical bananas in the subtropics during mid-winter, and chillies (almost) escape winter cold damage.

 An orchard planted ten years ago – as mine was – should now be yielding a decent harvest.
 I’m getting six crops a year from my Tahitian lime and others, like jackfruit, jaboticaba and pawpaw just get better each year.
 You don’t need lots of money or a large garden.
 You just need to be organised.
 See what 300 square metres of good soil can produce in the subcoastal subtropics at Bellis.

 Since ‘All Hands in the Soil’ was published, how did you spend those ten years?
 Did you rehearse home food production?

 As a general recommendation, create that personal bucket list and see how much you can achieve.
-We have, at best, ten to perfect sustainable home food production before supermarkets have less food to sell, irrespective of the price of fuel – or your willingness to pay the price.
+We have, at best, ten year to perfect home food production before supermarkets have less food to sell, irrespective of the price of fuel – or your willingness to pay the price.

 Give someone a useful gift for Christmas – a copy of the Seed Savers’ Handbook – so they can secure their own healthy diet and start acclimatising crops in our continually surprising climate.